AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/cli.md

 yarn global add @aztec/cli
 ```

-If you have specified a SANDBOX_VERSION environmental variable when installing sandbox, you will need to specify the same version when installing the CLI.
+If you have specified a SANDBOX_VERSION environmental variable when installing the Sandbox, you will need to specify the same version when installing the CLI.
 For example:

 ```bash
 npm install -g @aztec/cli@0.7.0